FBstrajderr/ironlog/README.md

 ## Updating the app later

 Edit `index.html` on GitHub (open the file, click the pencil icon, commit), or upload a new copy with **Add file > Upload files**.
-Also change the version number at the top of `service-worker.js` (for example `ironlog-cache-v5` to `ironlog-cache-v6`), otherwise phones keep showing the old cached version.
-Close and reopen the app twice to pick up the update.
+That is all.
+The app checks for a new version whenever you open it with internet, so close it fully and reopen it once.
+No version numbers to change.

+## Reminders

+Turn the daily reminder on in the **Profile** tab, pick a time, and edit the messages.
+Phones heavily restrict what a web app may do while closed, so treat the notification as a bonus rather than a guarantee.
+What always works is the message shown inside the app on any day you have training planned and have not finished it.
+For a nag you can rely on, set a repeating alarm on your phone with the same text.

 ## Backing up your data